Progress report for LNE19-391R

 Leachate collection and testing: Leachate samples were collected weekly in addition to soils.
 A vacuum pump and battery were used to draw the samples into a collection bottle with attaching tubes.
 Once pumped, the lysimeter volumes were measured and recorded using graduated cylinders and 1000mL pitchers, depending on volume.
 50 mL samples from lysimeter draws were stored in plastic test tubes, preserved with two drops of 0.01M sulfuric acid, and kept in a refrigerator until analysis.

 Lab Protocols for Leachate Samples: Each sample was pipetted into Lachat tubes for nitrate analysis to approximately ¾ full.
 The first 40 samples ran above the maximum detection set by the Lachat (10mg/ L), and were diluted 10x with DI water.
 Two months later, the second round did not require dilution, since they were within the detection limits of 10mg/ L and 0.2mg/ L on their own.

-Yield and quality of vegetable crops: Starting July 15th, 2019, vegetables were harvested on a twice-weekly schedule.
+Yield and quality of vegetable crops: Vegetables were harvested on a twice-weekly schedule from July through early-October.
 Vegetables were harvested by plot, weighted and counted.
-Harvesting was stopped on October 7th, 2019.
 Quality was evaluated using United States Department of Agriculture (USDA) Agriculture Marketing Service (AMS) guidelines, specifically color uniformity, gloss, size and shape uniformity, defects, and firmness.
 Quality and yield were averaged across plots in each treatment to determine daily metrics.